m4ttsch/omscs-notes-notes/computer-networks/switching.md

 We need to improve on this broadcast medium by imposing some amount of isolation.

 ## Switches: Traffic Isolation
-In contrast, **switches** provide some amount of traffic isolation so that the entire LAN doesn’t become one broadcast medium.
+In contrast, **switches** provide some amount of traffic isolation so that the entire LAN doesn't become one broadcast medium.

 A switch will partition the LAN into separate broadcast/collision domains, or segments.
 A frame that is bound for a host in the same LAN segment will only be broadcast within that segment.
 The switch will not broadcast it to other segments.